PMU State Estimation

 Measurement Data

-Utilizing PMU placement and AC power flow data, which serves as the source for measurement values in this scenario, we can construct the Measurement composite type as follows:
+Utilizing PMU placement and AC power flow data, which serves as the source for measurement values in this scenario, we can construct the Measurement type as follows:

 device = measurement()